 The Company maintains an unfunded Supplemental Executive Retirement Plan ("SERP") for certain eligible employees of the Company.
 The benefits are based on the employee's compensation upon retirement.
-The amount charged to expense related to this plan amounted to approximately \$2.6 million, \$2.1 million and \$2.1 million for fiscal 2020, 2019 and 2018, respectively.
+The amount charged to expense related to this plan amounted to approximately \$2.9 million, \$2.6 million and \$2.1 million for fiscal 2021, 2020 and 2019, respectively.

 The Company maintains a non-contributory defined benefit pension plan ("UniFirst Plan") covering employees at one of its locations.
 The benefits are based on years of service.
 The UniFirst Plan assets are invested in a Guaranteed Deposit Account ("GDA") that is maintained and operated by Prudential Retirement Insurance and Annuity Company ("PRIAC").
 All assets are merged with the general assets of PRIAC and are invested predominantly in privately placed securities and mortgages.
 At the beginning of each calendar year, PRIAC notifies the Company of the annual rates of interest which will be applied to the amounts held in the GDA during the next calendar year.
 In determining the interest rate to be applied, PRIAC considers the investment performance of the underlying assets of the prior year; however, regardless of the investment performance the annual interest rate applied per the contract must be a minimum of 3.25%.
-The amount charged to expense related to this plan amounted to approximately \$0.2 million, \$0.3 million and \$0.3 million for fiscal 2020, 2019 and 2018.
+The amount charged to expense related to this plan amounted to approximately \$0.2 million for fiscal 2021 and 2020, respectively, and \$0.3 million for fiscal 2019.

 In connection with one of the Company's acquisitions, the Company assumed liabilities related to a frozen pension plan covering many of the acquired Company's former employees ("Textilease Plan").
-The pension benefits are based on years of service and the employee's compensation.
-The Textilease Plan assets are held in a separate GDA with PRIAC; however the minimum interest rate per the Textilease Plan contract is 1.5%.
-The amount charged to expense related to this plan amounted to approximately \$0, \$0.5 million and \$0.2 million, respectively, for fiscal 2020, 2019 and 2018.
+The Textilease Plan was terminated in fiscal 2020.
+The pension benefits were based on years of service and the employee's compensation.
+The Textilease Plan assets were held in a separate GDA with PRIAC; however the minimum interest rate per the Textilease Plan contract was 1.5%.
+The amount charged to expense related to this plan amounted to approximately \$0.5 million for fiscal 2019.
+There was no expense incurred related to this plan in either fiscal 2021 or 2020.